thegrumpys/odop/docs/About/messageOfTheDay.md

-**Message-of-the-day** &nbsp; updated February 5, 2020
+**Message-of-the-day** &nbsp; updated February 16, 2020

 Watch this space for breaking news
 (news of impending releases, planned outages, newly discovered issues & work-arounds, etc.).

-A new version requiring a username and password is now in place.
 To establish a free account, see: [User Accounts](userAccounts).
 A current issue regarding session expiration (timeout) is described there.

-With the introduction of these new features, browser requirements have changed.
+With the recent introduction of user account features, browser requirements have changed.
 For details, see: [Requirements](requirements)

 ODOP is experimental software.